HELPLINE 0870 185 1840

 ~ cohabitee of more than two years

-Probate Solicitors with Litigation Experience. ~ When searching for a probate solicitor, you’ll find that most are either courtroom or non-courtroom lawyers.
-It is rare to come across a solicitor that handles both types of cases.
+When searching for a solicitor to take action under the Inheritance (Provision for Family and Dependants) Act 1975, you’ll find that most probate specialists are non-courtroom lawyers.
 The trend is for lawyers to take only one of the two paths in their career, rarely venturing outside of a pre-defined area of expertise.
 Finding a probate solicitor with courtroom experience is particularly challenging.
 For the most part, the work of a probate solicitor is non-contentious.
-Wills and trusts are drafted in an office setting, and the lawyer works one-on-one with the client.
-Seldom is there a need to bring legal action in a court.
-Should a dispute arise, the case is usually transferred to a litigator within the firm who may lack a background in the relevant area of the law.
-The client suffers because the litigator, though capable and educated, isn’t as comfortable with wills and probate law.
-It’s a much different type of legal work than litigating personal injury cases or commercial disputes.
+Wills and trusts are drafted in an office setting and the lawyer works one-on-one with the client.
+Seldom is there a need to bring legal action in a court of law for probate matters.
+Should a dispute arise, the case is usually transferred to a litigator within the firm who may lack a background in the relevant area of probate law.
+The client suffers because the litigator, though capable and educated, isn’t comfortable with or knowledgeable about wills and probate law.

-Probate Solicitors Who Understand Contested Wills. ~ Most probate solicitors do not deal with contentious cases and have little to no courtroom experience.
+Most probate solicitors do not deal with contentious cases and have little to no courtroom experience.
 On the reverse side, litigators, the ones who handle contentious cases on a regular basis, tend to deal more in business or accidents and have little to no experience with probate law.
 Despite this trend, you don’t have to sacrifice knowledge of probate law in order to find a solicitor who can handle disputes in court.
-Our panel of lawyers are experienced and qualified in both areas and are comfortable both inside and outside a courtroom.
-You can contact us today for free advice on wills and probate-related issues.
-Call our helpline or complete the contact form, and one of our solicitors will be in touch to discuss your case.
-This initial consultation is free of charge, and you are under no further obligations.
+Our lawyers are experienced and qualified in both areas and are comfortable both inside and outside a courtroom.
+We deal with applications under the Inheritance (Provision for Family and Dependants) Act 1975.
+You can contact us today for advice on wills and probate-related issues at no cost.
+Call our helpline or complete the contact form or email our offices and one of our solicitors will be in touch to discuss your case.
+This initial consultation is not chargeable and you are under no further obligations.